 Requirements for Admission

-Program of Study (60 credits minimum)
+Program of Study (66 credits minimum, plus dissertation)

 Students, in consultation with their program advisor, develop an appropriate course of study.
 The distribution of courses is:

 - Core Literacy Content Courses (24 credits minimum, 700 or 800 level courses)

 - Elective Courses (27 credits, including MS level transfer courses)

 In the Comprehensive Exam doctoral students must demonstrate thoughtful and critical understanding of the broad field of literacy, in three domains: Literacy and Society, Literacy and Schooling, and the Nature and Acquisition of Literacy.